g_rms gives nonsense values when the number of atoms differs between tpr and xtc

 If the number of atoms in tpr is less than xtc, g_rms will generate larger RMS values than correct.
 Some initialization problem in the xp array is to blame I think.

-#2 Updated by David van der Spoel almost 9 years ago
+#2 Updated by David van der Spoel about 9 years ago

 The specific case was a protein complex where I wanted to do an RMSD of the protein in the complex with respect to a pdb/tpr file.
 At the minimum, g_rms should not generate incorrect values but it would be better to be able to compare trajectories to different other files (e.g. when comparing to homologues).